-Firebat Coffee’s story goes back to 2013 in El Salvador when Leena and Gustavo were planning a move to Canada and had the desire to start bringing great Salvadoran coffee to Canada.
+Firebat Coffee’s story goes back to 2013 in El Salvador, when Leena and Gustavo Castelar were planning a move and had the desire to bring great Salvadoran coffee to Canada.
 At the time, their friend Rodrigo was heavily involved in the Salvadoran specialty coffee landscape, and so gasoline met fire.
 A great friendship started that day, and it was a few years later that Firebat Coffee came to be.

 In 2016, taking a leap of faith, Gustavo and Leena moved their family to Canada and after a few spins ended up finding a place for the roastery in Oakville.